-So you’re going to a wedding this winter but you can’t face wearing heels?
+So you’re going to a wedding this summer but you can’t face wearing heels?
 Don’t worry!
 En Brogue is here to help.
-I’ve written about this a few times before, mostly for the summer, but I had a request this week for an update, and as I’m going to a wedding myself this weekend it’s on my mind!
 If you’re still worried about ditching your heels for a posh do, I hope I can persuade you to switch to flats because you’ll have a MUCH better time.
 Tricky staircase to manoeuvre?
 No problem.
 Cobbled street to get to the venue?
 Bring it on.
 Amazing band playing you want to dance all night to?
 Just try and stop me!

 Hannah wears yellow Preen by Thornton Bregazzi dress and Anne Thomas shoes; white & Other Stories dress and Mango pumps.
 All items are old season.

 I originally wrote this feature a few years ago, but this year I’m going to draw from my own recent wedding experiences and do a much narrower edit of flat shoes that are ideal for nuptial celebrations, whether you’re a guest or getting married yourself.
 Because when I look back at my outfits from the last three weddings I’ve attended, they all have something in common: white shoes.

 I’m a huge fan of white flats (not, incidentally, flat whites, because I hate the taste of coffee) and here’s why.
 First, is there anything more lovely than fresh white shoes in the summer?
 As well as weddings, they look brilliant with jeans, shorts, skirts…so you’ll get your money’s worth.
 Second, they will go with your outfit, no matter what your outfit is.
 Versatile.
 Third, they never go out of style, as the pair I’m wearing in the first and second image, which I’ve had for four years now, prove.